 HIFU and Focal Therapy

-by the FDA for the destruction of prostate tissue, it is not approved explicitly for the treatment of prostate cancer (Expert
+- Clinicians should inform localized prostate cancer patients who are considering HIFU that even though HIFU is approved by the FDA for the destruction of prostate tissue, it is not approved explicitly for the treatment of prostate cancer.
+(Expert Opinion)

 OUTCOME EXPECTATIONS AND MANAGEMENT

 Treatment Side Effects and Health Related Quality of Life